FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

 #### Rule 20.5
 _Ref 20.5.1_

-- MISRA C-2012 Rule 20.5 warns against the use of #undef However, in this case, it must be used to make sure some macros are defined to a certain value
+- MISRA C-2012 Rule 20.5 warns against the use of #undef.
+   FreeRTOS-Plus-TCP allows its users to set some configuration macros to modify the behavior/performance of the library according to their needs.
+However, the macros values must be within certain bounds.
+   To achieve that, if the macro values lie outside of the bounds, they are undefined using `#undef` before being redefined to a proper value.

 #### Rule 20.10
 _Ref 20.10.1_